AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

 Building the Learning Part
 --------------------------

-Learnig part is constructed by first defining a machine learning base model and then wrap it into an instance of ``ABLModel`` class.
-The flexibility of ABL package allows the base model to be any machine learning model conforming to the scikit-learn style, which requires implementing the ``fit`` and ``predict`` methods, or a PyTorch-based neural network, provided it has defined the architecture and implemented the ``forward`` method.
+Learnig part is constructed by first defining a base model for machine learning.
+The ABL-Package offers considerable flexibility, supporting any base model that conforms to the scikit-learn style (which requires the implementation of ``fit`` and ``predict`` methods), or a PyTorch-based neural network (which has defined the architecture and implemented ``forward`` method).
-In the MNIST Addition example, we build a simple LeNet5 network as the base model.
+In this example, we build a simple LeNet5 network as the base model.

 .. code:: python